 Omar Showalter is the recipient of the 2024 Everence regional Journey Award in Virginia.
 This award recognizes Showalter for his years of service and generosity.
+Omar Showalter receives Journey Award.

 Showalter, now 95, has used his lifelong skill of woodworking and engineering to benefit God’s work, others and the world.
 He received the award at a ceremony in his honor recently at Virginia Mennonite Retirement Community.

 Created in 2001, the Journey Award is a way for Everence to highlight what people of faith are doing as stewards of their God-given gifts.
+Omar Showalter in conversation at the celebration.

 For years, Showalter has crafted numerous furniture items for the Virginia Mennonite Relief Sale, which supports the work of Mennonite Central Committee (MCC).
 He often crafts furniture items for friends and family, and declines payment, instead encouraging donations to Virginia Mennonite Retirement Community (VMRC) and other organizations in the area.